Deminarcis/PenBox/README.md

 Requirements
 ====================
-About 20-30gb of disk space, and the respective Ubuntu latest LTS or latest Kali/Parrot release.
+About 20-30gb of disk space, and the respective Ubuntu latest LTS or latest Kali release.
+Kali and Parrot installs can be much smaller because most tools contained here are already installed